aepii/CubeTutor/README.md

 - **Backend**:
   - Django
   - Django REST Framework
+  - Numpy
+  - OpenCV
+  - BeautifulSoup

 ## Core Functionality

 1. **Django Backend**:
    - Handles all API requests and responses.
    - Processes cube state data and algorithms.
-   - Utilizes Django models to store scraped algorithms and cube states.

 2. **Frontend**:
-   - User interface built with HTML and CSS.
+   - User interface built with Django HTML templates for dynamic content rendering and seamless integration with the backend and SASS to make the styles more maintainable and modular.
    - Displays a 3D model of the Rubik's Cube using Three.js.

 ## Workflow

 1. **Cube Representation**:
-   - Implements a Python class (OOP) for the Rubik’s Cube, managing the cube’s state and rotation logic.
+   - Implements a Python class for the Rubik’s Cube, managing the cube’s state and rotation logic.

 2. **Data Flow**:
    - **JavaScript**: Sends requests to the Django backend via the DRF API to receive the cube object and its current state.